-For more information on the global studies program, contact Pierre Atlas, Ph.D., by e-mail at patlas@marian.edu or liberalarts@marian.edu, or by phone at 317.955.6336.
+For more information on the global studies program, contact Adriana Ernstberger, Ph.D. at aenrstberger@marian.edu or by phone at 317.955.6522.

-Minor: 18 credits including GLS 101, two 300-level global issues courses, six additional credits of foreign language study in one language, and a minimum of three credits of approved study abroad experience.
+Minor: 18 credits including GLS 101, two 300-level global issues courses, proficiency at or above the 200 level in one world language, and a minimum of three credits of approved study abroad experience.
 EDU 318 may be used as one of the required global issues courses by education majors enrolled in the global studies program.